singhkpratham/geocompr/02-spatial-data.md

 **sf**'s plot method also has arguments specific to geographic data. `expandBB`, for example, can be used plot an `sf` object in context: it takes a numeric vector of length four that expands the bounding box of the plot relative to zero in the following order: bottom, left, top, right.
-This is used to plot India in the context of its giant Asian neighbors, with an emphasis on China to the East, in the following code chunk, which generates Figure \@ref(fig:china) (see exercises below on adding text to plots):
+This is used to plot India in the context of its giant Asian neighbors, with an emphasis on China to the east, in the following code chunk, which generates Figure \@ref(fig:china) (see exercises below on adding text to plots):

 ```r